railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 So the negative effects of working with the Just in Time module are:

-* Bad management of priorities amongst orders,
+* Poor priority management between orders,

 * Additional stocked products.